Data-and-Trust-Alliance/DPS/specification.md

 3. Financial services customer product enablement
 4. Enhancing global logistics efficiency through AI-driven tariff harmonization

-## Use-Case 1: Healthcare insurance data procurement
+## 3.1 Use-Case 1: Healthcare insurance data procurement

-Evaluating a new dataset that contains comprehensive patient and insurance payment information, for use in predictive analytics.

 Bella and her team are evaluating a new dataset that contains comprehensive patient and insurance payment information.
-This dataset is considered crucial for enhancing the company’s predictive analytics models, which forecast healthcare trends, personalize insurance plans, and optimize claim processing.
+This dataset is considered crucial for enhancing the company’s predictive analytics models which forecast healthcare trends, personalize insurance plans, and optimize claim processing.

 Goals